The Research

 Brad Rogers

-ChainLytix was built because the gap between AI vendor promises and supply chain operational reality kept producing the same outcome — stalled deployments, wasted budget, and organizational skepticism that made the next attempt harder.
-The diagnostic framework exists to close that gap with evidence instead of guesswork.
+ChainLytix exists because the gap between AI vendor promises and supply chain operational reality keeps producing the same outcome — stalled deployments, wasted budget, and organizational skepticism that makes the next attempt harder.

-18 years Fortune 50 supply chain experience — PepsiCo, Frito-Lay
+18 years Fortune 50 supply chain — PepsiCo, Frito-Lay

 Connect on LinkedIn →